VRConservation/fbabook/_sources/chapters/scale.md

 # Scaling
-A short guide to scaling forest businesses and organizations from local to landscape
+A brief guide to scaling forest businesses and organizations from local to landscape

 ## Takeaways
 1. **Tailoring strategies**.
 When it comes to scaling your organization, there is a need to tailor strategies, always.
 Off-the-shelf solutions do not exist, especially in the forest health arena.